Why Most Devs Now Use 2 AI Coding Agents, Not 1 (40-Engineer Survey, 2026)

 The Bottom Line

-For structured paths to actually master these tools, we cover Claude Code, Cursor full-stack apps, and the Cursor + Claude Code combo workflow inside AI Builder Club.
-1,500+ builders inside, all the templates, all the courses, $37/mo.
+For structured paths to master these tools (with real project walkthroughs, not toy examples), we cover Claude Code, Cursor full-stack apps, and the combo workflow inside AI Builder Club.
+1,500+ builders, all courses, $37/mo.

 Frequently Asked Questions